webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 The option IDs of the segmented have two parts.
 The first part must be the same as the _title_ attribute of the link to a stylesheet.
 The **theme** service gets the theme name from this part of the ID, locates the correct stylesheet and sets the theme.

 Let's implement toggling themes as a method of the _SettingsView_ class.
-The **queryView** locates the segmented by its name and gets the user's choice.
+The **$$** method locates the segmented by its local ID and gets the user's choice.
 After that, the service sets the chosen theme by adding a corresponding CSS class name to the body of the HTML page.

 ```javascript
 // views/settings.js